icustoms_logo.svg

 Entry in the Declarant’s Records (EIDR) - Customs UK

-The EIDR contains details about the goods being imported or exported, such as their description, value, and origin.
-This information is used by HMRC for compliance checks, duty assessments, and revenue collection.
-You can use EIDR customs UK to start your trading processes without having to submit customs declarations at the moment.
+HMRC uses this information for duty determinations, compliance checks, and revenue collection.
+You can use EIDR Customs UK to start your trading processes without having to submit customs declarations at the moment.
 It gives a quick kick-start to your imports or exports.

 What is EIDR?

-An authorization for Entry into the Declarant’s Records must be obtained by:
+An authorisation for Entry into the Declarant’s Records must be obtained by:

 • You must have a compliance record with revenue